determined-ai/determined/sprinkle/user-facing/low-level.md

-# Generic API (the "low-level" API)
+# Core API

+*Formerly proposed as Generic API.*

 ## Features

-The Generic API lets you train arbitrary models in Determined, but in a way that you can integrate seamlessly with the entire Determined platform.
-Technically, no interaction with the Generic API is required to run arbitrary models on Determined, in which case you will still already have access to the following platform features:
+The Core API lets you train arbitrary models in Determined, but in a way that you can integrate seamlessly with the entire Determined platform.
+Technically, no interaction with the Core API is required to run arbitrary models on Determined, in which case you will still already have access to the following platform features:

 * scheduling single-gpu jobs on a Determined cluster (on-premise or on-cloud)
 * tracking/viewing logs from training jobs in the webui or cli